 They are made with 100% organic cotton and are incredibly soft, which always makes me look forward to using them.
 I was dubious about how easily they would clean, but I’ve been pleasantly surprised and cannot recommend this product enough.

-I’ve raved about menstrual cups before–they’re one of my favorite easy plastic swaps for everyday life.
+I’ve raved about menstrual cups before–they’re a key part of zero waste living for many women.

 Silicone menstrual cups like the Saalt Cup are a win-win.
 They cut out the need for disposable tampons and pads, which saves you money AND valuable packing space.